cogment/cogment-doc/docs/guide/tutorial/8-directory.md

 This part of the tutorial follows [step 7](./7-dqn-player.md).
 It is not necessary to have gone through all the previous sections to understand this part, but the code changes refer to the code in step 7.
-This step also requires Cogment 2.9.2 and Cogment Python SDK 2.3.0.
+This step also requires at least Cogment 2.9.2 and Cogment Python SDK 2.3.0.
 The code can be retrieved from the [tutorial's repository](https://github.com/cogment/cogment-tutorial-rps).

 :::

 In this step of the tutorial, we will add the Cogment [Directory](../../reference/cli/directory/directory-server.md) to the project.
 A directory is a register of services together with the network addresses where to connect to the services.
 This will let components find the services they need instead of having to already know the network address.
 It makes it easier to manage more complicated projects and complex deployments.

 ## Adding the Directory service